knpatel401/filetree/README.md

      ("Modes" 11 filetree-get-file-modes "right")
      ("Size" 7 filetree-get-file-size "right")))
 ```
-This corresponds to 6 view sets.
-The first shows no additional information, the second shows the mode/size/last modification date for each file, the third shows size/last modification, and so on.

 ### Faces, marks, and misc
 The variable filetree-exclude-list is a list of regex for files to ignore.